 One more interesting thing we saw was this “ONO” 3D resin printer.
 I was fairly blown away.
 It’s a resin printer, which works very differently than the most well known “extrusion” types that just squirt out a little string of plastic that sets; resin printers use a certain frequency of light (usually UV) to cure a liquid resin.
 Because the instrumental thing that’s forming the part is now light (or, the motors controlling the light source, which are very precise too), it can form very high resolution things.
 Additionally, because of the way it’s doing it, it can make shapes that would be pretty difficult for an extrusion printer (because they have to worry about things like “overhang” and such.

 So I knew about these printers previously, but the reason this one was so cool is that the light source was your phone, which is cool for a few reasons.
 The first is that most resin curing lights use UV, but this resin apparently responds to the visible light from your phone.
 The other is that the phone is bright enough to cure it.
-Another is that it’s 100 is less than most crappy extrusion 3D printers cost, so I was pretty tempted to buy one, even though I absolutely don’t need it.
+Another is that it’s $100.
+Most resin printers are really, really expensive, and the models they had demoed were really cool. $100 is less than most crappy extrusion 3D printers cost, so I was pretty tempted to buy one, even though I absolutely don’t need it.

 Sigh… well, I guess I’m glad I didn’t buy one (though since backers don’t have them yet, my guess is that I would have been paying for a promise of one in the future).
 Though, it’s interesting that a lot of the complaints here seem to be complaining about them being hung up on a Bluetooth issue, not some sort of inherent unfeasibility about the project as the kickscammed site was saying.
 Though, maybe that’s indicative that the company knows this and is just using this as an excuse.
 So that’s kind of disappointing that the thing I found maybe the coolest was probably just a scam, or at least very unrealistic and not yet real.